 When compared to other manufacturers, Sony puts a higher priority in quality and picture accuracy.
 Every TV in their lineup, from the most budget one to the most premium one, is well-built.
 Sonys have good motion handling and can upscale lower resolution content very well.
 The newest Sony TVs run Android TV 8.0 which, apart from giving you access to the Google Play Store with a multitude of apps, is also much faster than its predecessor, solving one of Sony's greatest flaws: OS responsiveness.

-TCL is one of the newer players in the TV industry, just like Vizio.
-They are unique because they are one of the very few remaining TV manufacturers that make everything themselves.
-During the past years, TCL released only a few new models each year in North America, and up until recently all the models we've reviewed were only available in the U.S. In the last few months TCL has entered the Canadian market, making all of the models we've reviewed this year available to Canadians with minor differences due to content licenses.
+TCL is another young player in the TV industry.
+They are one of the few remaining TV manufacturers that make everything themselves.
+In recent years, TCL has been releasing only a few models per year in North America and its models were only available in the US.
+It's only been a few months that they have entered the Canadian TV market.
+The models available to Canadians are the same as the ones in the US, and any minor differences are due to content licensing.

-Our recommendations above are what we think are currently the best TV brands and the best TVs available to buy for most people in each price range, from the 5 biggest TV brands in the U.S.
+Our recommendations above are what we think are currently the best TV brands for smart TVs and the best TVs available to buy for most people in each price range, from the 5 biggest TV brands in the U.S.

 If you would like to do the work of choosing yourself, here is the list of all our TV reviews.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.